We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Area: Computational Neuroscience

-I'm a 6th year PhD student working on (Biological) Neural signal processing with applications in Brain Computer Interface.
-I am also into long (really medium) distance running.
+I'm a sixth-year Ph.D. student working on (biological) neural signal processing with applications in brain computer interface.
+I am also into long- (really, medium-) distance running.
 My experience has been: The beginning is the most difficult part.
 Community really does help, so feel free to reach out about anything.

 DON DENNIS